Flats and Backcountryfishing in Key West, Fl

 If you’re the sort of person who likes to set ambitious goals you might be looking for the mighty Atlantic Tarpon (megalops atlanticus…. or “Atlantic Big Eyes”).
-These beautiful fish are not considered good to eat but they are wonderful fighting fish who can give an angler the fight and time of their life!
+These big beautiful fish are not considered good to eat, thank god, but they are wonderful fighting fish who can give an angler the fight of their lifetime!

-Tarpon are BIG – ranging from 5 to 8 feet long, or sometimes more, when relatively mature and weighing as much as 300 pounds!
-In the waters off Key West, you’ll routinely find Tarpon catches between 40 to 150 lbs. depending on the gear, bait and tackle you’re using.
-It would not be unrealistic to expect a catch a tarpon weighing 100 lbs. or more.
+Tarpon are BIG – ranging from one to eight feet long, or sometimes more, when relatively mature and weighing as much as 250 pounds!
+In the waters off Key West, you’ll routinely find Tarpon catches between 40 to 150 lbs. , May and June being the height of the migration.
+Depending on the tackle being used it not unrealistic to expect a catch a tarpon weighing 100 lbs. or more.

-Tarpon cruise around, looking for food, usually near the surface.
-This is one of the reasons they are considered easy ‘sight fishing’.
-When you get one to strike, you’re really in for a fight and the fish you’ve got on the hook is tough, long-winded — and probably older that you are; tarpon are known to live as long as 80 years.
+Tarpon migrate and spawn throughout the spring and early summer in the Lower Keyes.
+Ambush points can be set up along their migration routes, they love eating flies but can be caught on spin reels too.
+Small juvenile tarpon can be found through the summer and fall closer to the mangrove islands This is one of the reasons they are considered easy ‘sight fishing’.
+Strikes are spectacular, you’re really in for a fight and the fish you’ve got on the hook is tough, long-winded — and probably older that you are; tarpon are known to live as long as 80 years.

 Be sure and bring your camera; the most majestic thing about tarpon is those magnificent leaps up into the air.
 Obviously you’ll be ‘busy’ if there’s another angler along, or the guide has a hands free moment you’ll want to capture those leaps.
-For many anglers, catching a tarpon is a life-changing.
+For many anglers, catching a tarpon can be a memory of a lifetime.
 You’ll enjoy it.